crest-cassia/oacis/docs/en/index.md

 After these jobs are finished, all the result files are automatically downloaded from the remote hosts and stored in a traceable way together with logs of the date, host, and elapsed time of the jobs.
 You can easily find the status of the jobs or results files from the browser-based UI, which lets you focus on more productive and essential parts of your research activities.

+It also provides Ruby and Python APIs, which helps us automate parameter sweep, optimization of parameters, and sensitivity analysis etc.

 ## Screenshots

 <div id="carousel-screen-shot" class="carousel slide" data-ride="carousel">